 While some will tell you to immediately run the other way, I like to remember she’s human.
 Crazy, right?
 We lead complicated lives and there are so many things that can get in the way.

 Just don’t take it personally if she has to reschedule.

-Unless you arranged the date weeks ago, it’s best to wait until the day to confirm.
+Unless you arranged the date weeks ago, back when you were just texting for the first time, it’s best to wait until the day to confirm.
 Either way, you need to know on the day if she’s still coming, right?